-The UIA bid received five (5) Class A endorsements and twelve (12) Class B endorsements.
+The UIA bid received four (4) Class A endorsements and ten (10) Class B endorsements.
 We counted the UIA itself as a Class A endorsement because it is a nonprofit holding a .org name with longstanding ties to the international community of noncommercial organizations.
 We did not, however, accept UIA's arguments that all of its many member organizations have indirectly endorsed its bid by using it as a directory.
 (See the discussion in the Appendix) The Class B organizations all lacked a .org domain name.
 Many of the endorsements were based on form letters.

-RANK 6: NEUSTAR
+RANK 5: NEUSTAR

-The Neustar bid received two (2) Class A endorsement from the Association of Local Telecommunication Services and the American Society of Association Executives.
-It received Class B endorsements from twenty-four (24) organizations, nineteen (18) of which are .org name users.
+The Neustar bid received 1 Class A endorsement from the Association of Local Telecommunication Services and Class B endorsements from twenty-five (25) organizations, nineteen (19) of which are .org name users.
 Some of the organizations are large associations of nonprofits.
-However, except for ALTS all of the messages are based on a letter that only discusses and endorses the concept of a Global Advisory Council.
+However, except for ALTS all of the messages are based on a form letter that only discusses and endorses the concept of a Global Advisory Council.
 They do not necessarily endorse the bid as a whole or the specific bidder in relation to other bids.
-Twelve (12) of the letters make no mention of Neustar or explicitly disclaim any intention to support Neustar's bid over others; the others state that if Neustar is selected they will participate in the Global Advisory Council, indicating a slightly stronger level of support.
+Twelve (12) of the letters explicitly disclaim any intention to support Neustar's bid over others; the others state that if Neustar is selected they will participate in the Global Advisory Council, indicating a slightly stronger level of support.
 But most of the organizations in the latter category did not respond to verification inquiries asking to clarify the ambiguity, and the one that did respond (Independent Sector) disassociated themselves from endorsement of the Neustar bid as such.
-For that reason we classified them as Class B endorsements.
+For that reason we classified all but the ALTS letter as Class B endorsements.
 More than half of the letters are from organizations based in Washington, DC.
-Four (4) are from the UK, three (3) are from Italy, one (1) is from an organization with bases in Switzerland and Canada.
+Four (4) are from the UK, three (3) are from Italy, 1 is from an organization with bases in Switzerland and Canada.
 The concept of a Global Advisory Council was also endorsed by country code registries in Taiwan and the Peoples Republic of China, although their status as stakeholders in the .org domain is more tenuous.